* Abe's big election win lifts stocks, weakens yen

 * ECB to meet on Thursday, map out future of QE

-Japanese government bond yields erased an early rise as Abe's election win on Sunday reinforced a view his reflationist economic policies will remain.
+Japanese government bond (JGB) yield erased an early rise as Abe's election win reinforced a view his reflationist economic policies will remain in place.

-In Germany -- the euro zone's benchmark bond issuer -- 10-year bond yields fell as much as 2 bps to 0.43 percent , pulling back from roughly one-week highs at 0.46 percent.
+In Germany -- the euro zone's benchmark bond issuer -- 10-year bond yields fell 2 bps to 0.43 percent, pulling back from roughly one-week highs at 0.46 percent.

-There was little impact on Spanish bonds after Madrid said at the weekend it would take the unprecedented step of firing the Catalonia government, in a bid to thwart the region's push for independence and to calm fears of turmoil in the euro zone's fourth biggest economy.
+There was a slight underperformance by Spanish bonds after Madrid at the weekend said it would take the unprecedented step of firing the Catalonia government, in a last bid to thwart the region's push for independence and to calm fears of turmoil in the euro zone's fourth biggest economy.

-The premium investors demand for holding Spanish 10-year bonds over top-rated German peers was at 120 bps, compared with a five-month high of 133 bps hit earlier in October.
+The premium investors demand for holding Spanish 10-year bonds over top-rated German peers was at 123 bps, compared with around 121 bps on Friday.